SuperOfficeDocs/superoffice-docs/docs/en/identity-management/scim/setup/create-azure-enterprise-app.md

 4. Copy the **Token** into the **Secret Token** field.

-5. Click **Test Connection** and verify the connection between AAD and the SuperOffice SCIM endpoint.
+5. Click **Test Connection** and verify the connection between Microsoft Entra ID and the SuperOffice SCIM endpoint.

 6. Click **Save.**

-![SCIM test connection from AAD -screenshot][img2]
+![SCIM test connection from Microsoft Entra ID -screenshot][img2]

 ## Configure mapping

-The Azure portal allows mapping to the `id` attribute.
+The Microsoft Entra portal allows mapping to the `id` attribute.
 However, this is **not** supported by SCIM and should not be used.

 1. Expand the **Mappings** settings block.
 2. Customize the attribute mapping of `**externalId**` for user objects: